-- / = Morning present mark - \ = Afternoon present mark - L = Arrived late but before register closed - B = Present at an approved off-site educational activity (e.g. at alternative provision) - D = Dual-registered and expected to attend their other provision - J = Attending an interview (e.g. a Y11 student at a Post-16 college) - P = Approved sporting activity (e.g. a pupil who plays for the academy of a professional football club) - V = Educational visit (e.g. where pupils are out on a school trip) - W = Work experience (e.g. where a Y10/11 student is accessing an approved work experience placement)
+- / = Morning present mark - \ = Afternoon present mark - L = Arrived late but before register closed - B = Present at an approved off-site educational activity (e.g. at alternative provision) - D = Dual-registered and expected to attend their other provision - K = Education provided by the local authority - P = Approved sporting activity (e.g. a pupil who plays for the academy of a professional football club) - V = Educational visit (e.g. where pupils are out on a school trip) - W = Work experience (e.g. where a Y10/11 student is accessing an approved work experience placement)